FlandreScarlet1/Canadarm-Continued/README.md

 # Canadarm-Continued
-Credit goes towards Jeast85 even though hes long gone for making the Canadarm: https://github.com/Jeast85/Canadarm
+Credit all goes towards Jeast85 even though hes long gone for making the Canadarm: https://github.com/Jeast85/Canadarm

 Changes on all the parts of the canadarm will be made to be up to date with Infernal Robotics and Kerbal Space Program and will be RO Supportable